European automakers ask policymakers for time on emissions

-BRUSSELS European carmakers have asked EU policymakers not to over react following the scandal over Volkswagen's (VOWG_p.DE) emissions tests, saying the industry needs until 2019 to meet fully some new pollution limits.
+BRUSSELS Oct 1 European carmakers have asked EU policymakers not to over react following the scandal over Volkswagen's emissions tests, saying the industry needs until 2019 to meet fully some new pollution limits.

 Volkswagen has admitted cheating in diesel emissions tests in the United States and Germany's transport minister says it also manipulated them in Europe, where it sells about 40 percent of its vehicles.